Nekuso/E-commerce-Website/README.md

-# Responsive e-commerce Website
+# Responsive e-commerce Website🛍

 ### Responsive e-commerce Website
-- Responsive Gym Website Using HTML CSS & JavaScript
+- Responsive e-commerce Website Using HTML CSS & JavaScript
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.